 Most of my spare money went to contributing to household bills to convince my mom she didn’t need to work overtime any longer.

-Lesson #9: Refinance your loans for a lower interest rate as soon as you can.
+Lesson #6: Refinance your loans for a lower interest rate as soon as you can with consideration of forfeiting the ability to change back to a type of income driven repayment plan.

 January 2016: Increasing my Income and Reducing my Expenses